Age requirements in gymnastics: Reasons for age restrictions

-Age restrictions were supposedly designed not so much to level the playing field in terms of skill and physical advantages, as to protect child gymnasts from injury, however critics dispute the science behind the policy and argue that the answer is to prohibit junior gymnasts from competing in senior competitions.

-On the one hand, proponents such as Jeanne Doperak, a sports medicine physician at the University of Pittsburgh Medical Center, contend that "[a child gymnast's] immature skeleton just isn't ready to handle the day-to-day stresses that will occur", and that the stresses imposed on only partly developed muscular/skeletal system by gymnastics are almost certain to cause damage that would persist into adulthood.
+Proponents of age restrictions, such as Jeanne Doperak, a sports medicine physician at the University of Pittsburgh Medical Center, contend that "[a child gymnast's] immature skeleton just isn't ready to handle the day-to-day stresses that will occur", and that the stresses imposed on only partly developed muscular/skeletal system by gymnastics are almost certain to cause damage that would persist into adulthood.
 Proponents also point to a 16-year American study of gymnastics injuries which concluded that gymnastics is the most dangerous sport for girls, with injury rates comparable to those found in boys who play soccer, basketball and hockey.

 A gymnast whose bones are still growing is more likely than an adult to suffer skeletal injury, because the bones are more porous and the joints not yet fully formed.
 Lesions, which are precursors to stress fractures, occur in 11% of young female gymnasts, compared to 2.3% of girls and women in general.
-The International Gymnastics Federation says that intense physical activity, such as that engaged in by gymnasts training at the elite level, affects the functioning of growth hormones, possibly causing delayed bone growth and the onset of puberty – although the body is able to recover and catch up later if given rest periods.
+Anne-Marie Amies Oelschlager, a gynecologist, stated that the rise in testosterone and estrogen during puberty benefits gymnasts by leading to greater muscle mass and bone density.

 In addition, proponents contend that practicing elite sports is mentally and emotionally demanding.
 Young gymnasts at these levels are often pressured to perform by coaches and parents, and ex-gymnasts have spoken out about behavioural and psychological problems common to the sport.

 Current regulations

-Currently, per the 1997 regulation, gymnasts must be at least 16 years of age, or turning 16 within the calendar year, to compete in senior-level events.
-For the current Olympic cycle, in order to compete in the 2024 Olympics, a gymnast must have a birth date before January 1, 2009.
-There is no maximum age restriction, and some gymnasts compete well into their 20s.
-The oldest female gymnast competing in senior international events in 2023 is Uzbekistan's Oksana Chusovitina, (b.
-1975) who was 46 years, 1 month old at the 2020 Summer Olympics.
-She was old at her first Olympics, the 1992 Summer Olympics.
+Currently, age requirements vary per discipline; the minimum age is 18 in the year of competition for men's artistic gymnastics and aerobic gymnastics, 16 for women's artistic gymnastics and rhythmic gymnastics, 17 for trampolining, and 15 for acrobatic gymnastics.
+In 2020, in response to calls from British gymnasts to raise the age limit for women to 18, the FIG stated that the differing age limits for men and women were because "where physical maturity at a later age greatly benefits male gymnasts, it does not usually provide the same value for women".

 Terminology

-The term senior, in gymnastics, refers to any world-class gymnast who is age-eligible under F.I.G. rules.
-The term junior is used to describe any gymnast who competes at a world-class level, but does not meet the F.I.G.'s age minimum.
-Juniors are judged under the same Code of Points as the seniors, and often exhibit the same level of difficulty in their routines.
+The term senior, in gymnastics, refers to any world-class gymnast who is age-eligible under FIG rules.
+The term junior is the age level below senior, and the age range also varies between disciplines; for example, it is age 14 to 15 for women's artistic gymnastics, and 13 to 19 for acrobatic gymnastics.
+The age range below this is known as youth or age group competition.
+Juniors have different requirements as well as restrictions on the elements they may perform; for example, in women's artistic gymnastics, any elements above an "E" difficulty rating that are performed will only be given the point value of "E" elements.
+In men's artistic gymnastics, some elements are banned for junior gymnasts.